miderxi/polyA/README.md

 | polyapred | 75.8-95.7   | 56.0-93.3   | 67.5-93.3   |

->4.
-Grad-CAM visual
+## 4. Visualization by Grad-CAM
-> We confirm the mechanism that the human polyA signal is  determinded by 15 bp sequece of its upsteam and downstream  by conputation.
+We confirm that the human polyA signal is determinded by 15 bp of its upsteam and downstream sequece.

 ![图片](https://user-images.githubusercontent.com/41559035/175262018-2521d202-1985-4ca8-ae56-492faff1f32a.png)